RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

 Seems granulator needs a reference profile (Average gene expression within each cell types); seems to work with already processed data.
 So let's use the BisqueRNA tool to create **normalized bulk** and **signature profile**
-- normalized bulk will be extracted from BisqueRNA output `res$transformed.bulk`
+- normalized bulk will be extracted from BisqueRNA output `res$transformed.bulk` *--> The norm bulk are not good as contained negative value!!
+Instead let's use TPM*
 - signature will be genrate using BisqueRNA with `GenerateSCReference`(https://cran.r-project.org/web/packages/BisqueRNA/BisqueRNA.pdf)

 --> input files generated within `scRNAseqV3`; then granulator need a separate conda env... (as R install failed)

 ## Granulator input generation